sk8thing/vigenere/README.md

    KFAKFAKFA - lots of coincidences
 ```
 This is just an example.
-What happens in a real scenario is that even through the key repeats itself, there isn't a spike in the number of coincidences.
+What happens in a real scenario is that even though the key repeats itself, there isn't a spike in the number of coincidences.
 That's why the success rate highly depends on the length of the cipher text.
 Keep in mind that there can also be false positive results, when there's a high number of coincidences but the key doesn't repeat.
 The way the length of the key is determined is by looking for coincidence spikes that occur at same distance.